cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 Please read our extensive {% url 'Conditional Testing Guide' conditional-testing %} which explains this in detail.

+## {% fa fa-angle-right %} How can I make Cypress wait until something is visible in the DOM?

+{% note info Remember %}
+ DOM based commands will automatically retry and wait for their corresponding elements to exist before failing.
+{% endnote %}

+Cypress offers you many robust ways to {% url 'query the DOM' introduction-to-cypress#Querying-Elements %}, all wrapped with retry-and-timeout logic.

+Other ways to wait for an element's presence in the DOM is through `timeouts`.
+Cypress commands have a default timeout of 4 seconds, however, most Cypress commands have {% url 'customizable timeout options' configuration#Timeouts %}.
+Timeouts can be configured globally or on a per-command basis.

+In {% url 'some cases' interacting-with-elements#Visibility %}, your DOM element will not be actionable.
+Cypress gives you a powerful {%url '`{force:true}`' interacting-with-elements#Forcing %} option you can pass to most action commands.

+**Please read** our {% url 'Core Concepts Introduction to Cypress' introduction-to-cypress %}.
+This is the single most important guide for understanding how to test with Cypress.

 ## {% fa fa-angle-right %} Can I throttle network speeds using Cypress?

 You can throttle your network connection by accessing your Chrome DevTools Network panel.
 Additionally, you can add your own custom presets by selecting **Custom > Add** from the Network Conditions drawer.